 - While MDM actions do not apply to the device, some MDX policies are available to deny MAM access.
 The denial would be based on system settings, such as jailbroken or rooted devices.

 - Users can choose whether to enroll their device with MDM during first-time use.

 - MAM resources are available to devices not enrolled in MDM.

 - MDM policies and actions are available only to MDM-enrolled devices.

-- Have users agree to a company terms and conditions that holds them responsible if they choose to go out of compliance.
+- Have users agree to a company terms and conditions that hold them responsible if they choose to go out of compliance.
 Have administrators monitor unmanaged devices.

 - Manage application access and security by using application timers.
-Decreased time-out values increase security, but may affect user experience.
+Decreased time-out values increase security, but can affect user experience.

 When MDM enrollment is required

 - Ability to restrict access to MAM resources only to MDM-managed devices.